 The run time is also proportional to the number of asteroids in the input file.
 Chop out all but a few dozen asteroids (as happens with nea.dat, for example), and you can get perfectly reasonable run times over long time spans.
 (In such cases, most of the time is spent doing the initial computation of planetary positions; using JPL ephemerides can speed this up nicely.)

 Using JPL ephemerides for the planetary positions: By default, INTEGRAT computes planetary/lunar positions using a truncated version of the VSOP87 method.
 This leads to a very small error, not normally significant.
 Its greatest drawback is that if you want to integrate orbits a long time back or forward, there is a long pause when the program starts while it computes all the positions required to cover that time span (VSOP87 takes a lot of computational power).

-For both reasons, it can be helpful to switch from VSOP to the JPL ephemerides.
-To do this, you need to get JPL DE files; these can be downloaded over the Internet, or copied from the second Guide 8.0 CD-ROM, or purchased on CD-ROM from Willmann-Bell.
-All of these options are discussed at the above link.
+For both speed and accuracy reasons, it can be helpful to switch from VSOP to the JPL ephemerides.
+To do this, you need to get JPL DE files; sites where you can download them are listed at the above link.

 integrat mpcorb.dat 2452600.mpc 2452600.5 -fd:\unix.405